Sphyraena putnamae: Ecology

 Sphyraena putnamae is active at night, but also forms large schools during the day.
+Adults of the species are solitary, while juveniles are gregarious and form schools.

 Prey

 The diet of the sawtooth barracuda consists primarily of ray-finned fish of the families Carangidae, Engraulidae (Anchovies), and Scombridae, and, to a far lesser extent, some molluscs and crustaceans.
 There is a correlation between the size of the fish and its diet- smaller fish eat more crustaceans, medium-sized fish feed on molluscs and ray-finned fish, while the largest specimens feed exclusively on those fish.